-Interestsinternational aid architecture and aid funding modalities; aid effectiveness, including harmonization and alignment of development assistance (institutional relations between governments, donors and civil society); health system strengthening; health governance including decentralisation and local accountability structures and processes; district health systems; maternal reproductive and child health; drug supply and access to medicines; human resources for health.
+InterestsHealth system strengthening; international aid architecture and aid funding modalities; aid effectiveness, including harmonization and alignment of development; health governance, including decentralisation and local accountability structures and processes; district health systems; maternal reproductive and child health; drug procurement, supply chain and access to medicines; human resources for health.

-Skillsbuilding health systems; health policy and analysis; program design and development; collaborative working, consultations and process management; institutional design and analysis; designing and negotiating funding mechanisms; research, appraisal, and synthesis.
+SkillsBuilding health systems; health policy and analysis; program design and development; collaborative working, consultations and process management; team leadership and facilitation; institutional design and analysis; designing and negotiating funding mechanisms; research, appraisal, and synthesis.

 Background and relevant experience: